Sermons on the Web

 It consists of a web application to host the sermons plus a Windows application to publish them.

-Listeners can access the sermons via web pages and podcasts.
+Listeners can access the sermons via web pages and podcasts, from PCs or mobile devices.

 The Sermons on the Web architecture plugs into any web site that supports PHP and MySQL.